 Iphigenia ‘Gene’ Laurus is the heiress of a noble family, bound by corsets and her Mother’s rich ideals.
 Micah Grey is a runaway, taking refuge in R.H.
 Ragona’s Circus of Magic, the greatest circus in Ellada.
 With a head for heights, the beckoning call of the aerialists is too tempting to resist, and a new life is forged in the heart of the tumbling circus life where anything seems possible.
 But not all is as it first appears, and identity is given the sleight of hand.
 Surrounded by the mystical blue Penglass and remnants of a civilisation half-forgotten, the adventure is only just beginning, with danger lurking at every turn.
 What does it take to learn about yourself under the weight of expectation?

-The cover copy of Pantomime is deliberately misleading, as such the following review contains spoilers:
+The cover copy of Pantomime is deliberately misleading, and as such the following review contains spoilers:

 This book takes the magic of childhood dreams and the thrill of adventure, and catapults it into a fast paced frenzy of revelations.
 Peeking behind the curtain of circus life, we see the darkness of clowns, the troubles of fitting into a group already formed, and the tribulations of life in strict Victorianesque society.
 But who should Gene be running from?
 Pantomime’s biggest theme is the formation of self, prescribed gender expectations and the pressure of living a life in subversive freedom.